 We most often utilize Metro North (Westchester and points North, Grand Central Station), New Jersey Transit (points West, Penn Station) and the LIRR (points East, Penn Station).
+Note that bike passes are not required on New Jersey Transit and are no longer required on Metro North and LIRR trains.

-- Metro North and the LIRR require each cyclist to have a Bike Pass - Available at Grand Central Station ticket windows - o \$5 one-time fee for a lifetime pass - It is advisable to "weatherproof" your bike pass (e.g., through lamination) and keep it on you at all times when cycling in the suburbs - you never know when you may need to use the train system. - Read each rail line's rules for cyclists and note any days when bikes are forbidden on the trains - If you have a group of more than 8 people, please make arrangements ahead of time with the rail line.
-NYCC has a rail coordinator who can help you - Groups may need to split themselves up among the train cars for example, no more than 4 cyclists per car - Bring bungee cords with you to help stabilize your bicycle. - Enter the train cars via the Handicapped doors - New Jersey Transit double-decker trains have areas with fold-up seats and points for securing your bicycle with a bungee cord - Metro North trains have spaces near the handicapped entrances that can accommodate a wheel chair or 2 - 4 bicycles (depending on configuration)
+- Read each rail line's rules for cyclists and note any days when bikes are forbidden on the trains - If you have a group of more than 6 people, you must make reservations ahead of time with the rail line.
+NYCC has 3 Rail Coordinators who can help you.
+When you submit a ride, a box will appear for you to provide information to the Rail Coordinators, and they will make the reservation for you. - Groups should arrive for outbound boarding no later than 15 minutes before departure.
+On trains that are likely to be crowded, 30 minutes. - Groups may need to split themselves up among train cars for example, the conductor may say that no more than 4 cyclists per car is permitted.
+If that is the case, arrange yourselves accordingly.
+Remember the conductor is always right. - Bring bungee cords with you to help stabilize your bicycle. - New Jersey Transit double-decker trains have areas with fold-up seats and points for securing your bicycle with a bungee cord - Metro North trains have spaces in the cars with Handicap signs that can accommodate a wheelchair or 2